How safe are you around electricity?

 When renovating your home, trying to DIY as much as you can is a sensible idea.
 But unless you are an electrician, your electrics should always be handled by a qualified professional.
 Poor electrical work creates an ever-present danger to you and your family.

-An electrician will know not only how to get everything to work, but also which codes and best practices to follow to make sure your work is safe.
+An electrician will know not only how to get everything to work but also which codes and best practices to follow to ensure the safety of your work.

 Electrical Safety Tips to Protect Your Home

 If you need a quality electrician in Elsternwick, contact us today at Carda Electrics.
-All our work in guaranteed and our staff are fully certified to current Victorian safety regulations, so we guarantee you’ll have peace of mind.
+All our work is guaranteed, and our staff is fully certified to current Victorian safety regulations, so we guarantee you’ll have peace of mind.